 Many Alzheimer’s patients can remember lyrics and sing songs through even the more advanced stages of the disease, long after they lose recognition of names and faces.

 According to studies from the Alzheimer’s Association, music increases an older adult’s happiness and social skills.
-Recent research proves that listening to music releases dopamine in the brain, which sends positive signals through the body.
+Recent research proves that listening to music releases several neurotransmitters such as endorphins and dopamine in the brain, which sends positive signals through the body.

-Music engages areas of the brain linked to concentration, making predictions and updating events stored in previous memories.
+Music engages areas of the brain linked to concentration, stress reduction, making predictions and updating events stored in previous memories.
 Studies also suggest that music helps the brain organize new information.